 On the DPM server,

-Again you have to see how the protection had been setup earlier, either by FQDN or NetBIOS name.
-Here is the example for FQDN protection;
+Again you have to see how the protection was set up earlier, either by FQDN or NetBIOS name.
+Here is an example of FQDN protection;

 Update-NonDomainServerInfo –PSName Finance01.worlwideimporters.com –dpmServerName Server01.contoso.com

-You should be running this command from the Data Protection Manager installation folder as shown below.
+You should be running this command from the DPM installation folder as shown below.

-You can find more information here about setting up password for untrusted or workgroup computer/server protection by Microsoft System Center Data Protection Manager 2012 R2.
+You can find more information here about setting up a password for untrusted or workgroup computer/server protection by Microsoft System Center Data Protection Manager.

-Type the same password you have entered earlier in protected computer.
-This user credentials will be used in future for DPM communication and backup process.
+Type the same password you have entered earlier in the protected computer.
+This user credential will be used in future for DPM communication and the backup process.

-Make sure the Windows firewall is set to allow DPM communication packets by these specific ports.
+Make sure the Windows firewall is set to allow DPM communication packets on these specific ports.

-Once the same password updated on both computers, refresh it under Protected computers in Management area of DPM.
-The connection will be fine and ‘Agent Not Reachable’ error will disappear from the DPM console.
-Now the backup will be working fine.
+Once the same password is updated on both computers, do a refresh under Protected computers in the Management area of DPM.
+The connection will be active and the ‘Agent Not Reachable’ error will disappear from the DPM console.
+Now the backups should work perfectly.

-You must set ‘Password never expires’ for this particular local user account on both computers, DPM server and protected computer.
+You must set ‘Password never expires’ for this particular local user account on both computers – the DPM server and the protected computer.

-Hope this guide would be helpful in solving Agent Not reachable error message in DPM 2012 R2 (and earlier versions too) when protecting untrusted domain or workgroup computers.
+Hope this guide is helpful in solving the random agent not reachable error message in DPM while protecting untrusted domain or workgroup computers.